Appealable Orders and Unappealable Dependency Orders in Arizona

 The Court of Appeals found that the order after dependency hearing could not be appealed.
 Therefore, it dismissed the appeal, without prejudice to Rita’s right to seek special action review.

 If you have questions about appealable and unappealable dependency orders in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.